Disorganise/Pi4Nextcloud/README.md

 On the SSL tab choose 'request a new SSL certificate Enable the Force SSL, HTTP/2 Support and HSTS Enabled options

-Finally, on the Advanced tab add the following to the Custom Nginx Configuration
+Finally, on the Advanced tab add the following to the Custom Nginx Configuration.
+These are taken from [here](https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md#nginx-proxy-manager) and from what I gather it's to allow larger file uploads.
 ```
 client_body_buffer_size 512k;
 proxy_read_timeout 86400s;